kimjoar/writings/integration-tests.md

 * [Sinon.js](http://sinonjs.org/) for test spies, stubs and mocks.

 The core test abstraction in the example is `fakeResponse`.
-What this method does, is mocking out all AJAX requests using Sinon.js.
+What this method does is mocking out all AJAX requests using Sinon.js.
 This is a simplified implementation of the function:

 ```javascript